-Levels of 18 amino acids were measured in seed from 'Coker 315' and T304-40 seed.
+Levels of 18 amino acids were measured in seed from Coker 315 and T304-40 seed.
 Since asparagine and glutamine are converted to aspartate and glutamate respectively during the analysis, levels for aspartate include both aspartate and asparagine, while glutamate levels include both glutamate and glutamine.
 Results of the analysis are given in Table 6.
-While there were significant differences at some sites, at the majority of sites, there was no significant difference in the mean level of any amino acid between seeds from T304-40 and those from 'Coker 315'.
-At all sites, the range of values obtained for each amino acid was within the range found in the combined literature.
+At the majority of sites, there was no significant difference in the mean level of any amino acid between seeds from T304-40 and those from 'Coker 315'.